Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Applications of Generalized Short-Path Framework

-\end{theorem} Spectral independence and marginal boundedness properties for graphs with constant maximum degree are proven in \cite{chen2021rapidmixingglauberdynamics, chen2023optimal} respectively.
-This shows that the log-Sobolev constant of a graph with bounded degree is $\Omega(n^{-1})$.
-Having showed that Glauber dynamics chain satisfies desired Log-Sobolev constant and $\|H\|_P$, we present the final run time.
+Having showed that Glauber dynamics chain satisfies desired log-Sobolev constant and bounded $\|H\|_P$, we present the final run time.

-\begin{theorem} Let $P$ be a Glauber dynamics chain on a graph $G(\mathcal{N},\mathcal{E})$ with a bounded maximum degree $d$ at fugacity parameter $\lambda<\lambda_c$ and stationary distribution $\pi$.
-Then, there exists a short-path algorithm that finds the maximum independent set in $G$ with running time
+\begin{theorem}[Constant Fraction From Criticality] Let $G = (\mathcal{N},\mathcal{E})$ be any graph with a constant maximum degree $d$ and $\lambda_c$ the corresponding tree-unqiueness threshold for $d$.
+Let $P$ be a Glauber dynamics chain on a graph $G$ at fugacity parameter $\lambda \leq (1-\xi)\lambda_c$ for any constant $\xi \in (0, 1)$ and stationary distribution $\pi_{\lambda}$.
+Then, there exists a short path algorithm that finds the maximum independent set in $G$ with running time

 where $c>0$ is a constant. \end{theorem} \begin{proof} It is evident that for sparse graphs ($d = \Ocal(1)$), the size of the maximum independent set is $\Theta(n)$.
-Furthermore, $\log(1/\pi_{\lambda}(E^{\star})) = \Theta(n)$ due to the hardness of finding the maximum independent sets.
-As log-Sobolev constant $\omega^{-1} = \Ocal(n)$ for the Glauber dynamics on bounded degree graphs below the critical fugacity $\lambda_c$.
-Therefore, the conditions in Theorem~\ref{thm:Glauber} holds.
+Since $d$ is constant in $n$, the problem still can not be solved in $\poly(n)$ time and requires $2^{\Ocal(n)}$ samples for hard instances.
+Hence, $\log(1/\pi_{\lambda}(E^{\star})) = \Theta(n)$ .
+The log-Sobolev constant from Corollary \ref{cor:log_sob_constant_frac_critical} satisfies $\omega^{-1} = \Ocal(n)$ for the Glauber dynamics on bounded degree graphs for any constant-fraction below the critical fugacity $\lambda_c$.
+Also Lemma \ref{lem:mis-pseudo-lip-glauber} implies a constant $P$-psuedo Lipschitz norm.
+Therefore, the conditions of Corollary \ref{cor:super_grover_run} hold.
 Hence, we obtain a super-quadratic speedup over sampling from $\pi_{\lambda}$. \end{proof}

+The above result only applies for a constant fraction from the critical threshold $\lambda_c$, i.e. $\xi$ is constant.
+As mentioned earlier, Glauber dynamics is known to mix in polynomial time when $\xi = 0$.
+However, it appears that the MLS and LS vanish at this threshold, while the spectral gap remains polynomially small.
+This comes from showing approximate tensorization of variance (Section \ref{subsec:glauber_mixing_tech}).